 I really love to knit.
 I really love to craft.
 I really, really love my family and have to keep them fed, clothed and clean.
 I really hate cleaning my house, but I like having a clean house which means I have to clean it.
 (I do have a VERY helpful husband, he does A LOT around here.)
 I have a lot of things on my to do list in any given week, between my family, day job, kids activities, menu planning, blah, blah, blah.
 So how do I find the time to knit?
 I have to make it.
 With everything else on our ‘want to do’ list, I have to MAKE the TIME to KNIT.

-Have your knitting in a project bag with everything you need, ALL THE TIME: Yarn, pattern, needles, yarn needle, scissors, stitch markers, pen/pencil, Stitch Clinic WIP Pattern Tracker are a good place to start.
-If you don’t yet have the Pattern Tracker – a place to write down your progress in a pattern and keep notes – you can go here to get access to this FREE printable.
+Have your knitting in a project bag with everything you need, ALL THE TIME: Yarn, pattern, needles, yarn needle, scissors, stitch markers, pen/pencil, and notebook are a good place to start.

 It is not easy, I’ll admit.